rolkotaki/django-hajni-courses/README.md

 ```
 *Feel free to use a different database and change the database settings in the `settings.py`.*<br>

-For emails I use [SendGrid](https://sendgrid.com/), but feel free to use what you prefer and change the settings (and probably code) accordingly.
+For emails I use [MailerSend](https://www.mailersend.com/), but feel free to use what you prefer and change the settings and your code accordingly.

 Download the source code and go to the root of the repository.<br>